Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

       });
     });

+- Note:

-- Note that the "extension" variable selects the last extention in the string, so if we give it pic.svg.png, extension = .png
+      The "extension" variable selects the last extention in the string, so if we give it pic.svg.png, extension = .png

 # Testing: